 For the foreseeable future, algae biofuel would be a nice complement to conventional kerosene in the aviation industry.
 We know that European airlines have signed long-term contracts to use biofuels, and some of them promise that they will get 10-20% of their fuel needs from biofuels.
 We may see the other airlines catching up.
 On the algae producer side, we see that a lot of money has gone into marketing and advertising algae biofuels.

 It seems quite reasonable to use biofuels in commercial airliners.
 Other aspects must also be taken into account.
 Kerosene has a lower temperature threshold than biofuels.
 Biofuels freeze more easily than kerosene.
 The difference is that kerosene is a petroleum product.
 In addition to the aviation industry, the transportation sector would provide another alternative.
 However, it is unlikely that the transportation sector will adopt biofuels in the medium term.

-If you enjoyed our analysis, I recommend the following article on this website: biofuels potential 2020 – 2030 worldwide.
+If you enjoyed our analysis, we recommend the following article on this website: biofuels potential 2020 – 2030 worldwide.
+This website provides a wealth of information on second generation biofuels and future energy technologies.